Cervical screening: Liquid-based monolayer cytology

-Visual Inspection
+Visual inspection

-Visual inspection involves the application of ascetic acid or lugol's iodine solution to the cervix.
+Visual inspection involves the application of ascetic acid or Lugol's iodine solution to the cervix.
 These solutions highlight abnormal areas for easier identification with the naked eye.
+Visual inspection can include receiving a colposcopy if results from cytologic screenings produce abnormal results.
 A magnifying camera called a colposcope can also be utilized for clearer viewing when available.
+Through visual inspection, abnormalities can be detected within the cervix.
+If detected, abnormal tissue can then be sampled and taken for further testing.

-Combination testing (Co-testing)
+Combination testing (co-testing)

-Combination testing or co-testing, is when individuals receive both molecular high risk HPV testing and cytology.
+Combination testing, or co-testing, is when individuals receive both molecular high-risk HPV testing and cytology.
 These results can be utilized to calculate the patient's immediate risk for cervical intraepithelial neoplasia grade 3 or cancer (CIN3+).

-The calculated risk can be used to recommend appropriate follow up options.
+The calculated risk can be used to recommend appropriate follow-up options.

 Recommendations

+Cervical screening demographics are largely measured by motives or reasons for participation and thus vary between age, socio-economic status, race, location, and ethnicity.
+In practice, cervical screenings are often undergone to test for cervical cancer, but are dually used to test for other conditions such as STIs, inflammation, and precancerous cells.

+Cervical screenings typically begin at ages 21–25, with the recommended age being 21.
+Testing for cervical cancer should occur at least every 3 years, and HPV every 5 years.
+However, if test results are abnormal, healthcare providers may suggest more frequent screenings.
+If patients are sexually active, recommendations for screenings may change or vary as increased sexual activity is a strong risk factor for developing HPV.

+Cervical cancer has a distinct disparity in diagnosis associated with access to care, specifically access to cervical screening.
+This disparity is reflected in higher rates of cervical cancer found among minority groups in countries with higher economic status, as well as higher rates of cervical cancer found in lower-income global areas in comparison to advantaged groups.
+Globally, cervical cancer is most prominent in developing countries, with 80% of cases globally occurring within lower socio-economic countries.
+Within the US, there is a significant disparity in rates of cervical cancer diagnosis among black women compared to white women, with mortality rates of black women with cervical cancer being severely underestimated.
+In light of such disparities, appropriate screening and greater efforts towards intervention are highly recommended.

 Different countries and medical organizations have specific cervical screening recommendations to guide patient care.

 World Health Organization

-In 2021 the World Health Organization published the second edition of WHO guideline for screening and treatment of cervical pre-cancer lesions for cervical cancer prevention.
-Within this publication they outline 23 recommendations addressing differences in guidelines for women living with or without HIV.
-The quality of evidence is rated strong, moderate, low or very low.
-Some of the recommendations are included below, this is not a comprehensive list.
+In 2021, the World Health Organization published the second edition of WHO guideline for screening and treatment of cervical pre-cancer lesions for cervical cancer prevention.
+Within this publication, they outline 23 recommendations addressing differences in guidelines for women living with or without HIV.
+The quality of evidence is rated strong, moderate, low, or very low.
+Some of the recommendations are included below; this is not a comprehensive list.